TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 1) If the low price is submitted by the most qualified vendor, the SPO may award to that vendor.

-2) If the price of the most qualified vendor is not low and if it does not exceed $25,000, the SPO but not a designee may award to that vendor.
+2) If the price of the most qualified vendor is not low and if it is not more than $100,000 annually, the SPO but not a designee may award to that vendor.

 k) Negotiation and Award of Contract

 1) General.
-The SPO or designee shall attempt to negotiate a contract with the best qualified offeror for the required services at fair and reasonable compensation.
-The SPO may, in the interest of efficiency, negotiate with the next highest ranked vendor, while negotiating with the best qualified vendor.
+The university, in consultation with the SPO, shall attempt to negotiate a contract with the best qualified offeror for the required services at fair and reasonable compensation.
+The university, in consultation with the SPO, may, in the interest of efficiency, negotiate with the next highest ranked vendor, while negotiating with the best qualified vendor.

 2) Elements of Negotiation.
 At a minimum, contract negotiations shall be directed toward: